tabarra/txAdmin/dev_roadmap.md

 - [x] use the admin data inside the template
 - [x] admin add/edit/delete html/js/endpoints
 > v1.4.0
-- [ ] create method to register new permissions
-- [ ] create method to evaluate permission and apply to all endpoints
+- [x] create methods to evaluate permission and apply to all endpoints
-- [ ] write doc text for the permissions
+- [x] write doc text for the permissions
 > v1.5.0
 - [ ] resource injection
 - [ ] temp intercom endpoint